rohitshe/TestXenkoRepository/manual/input/gestures.md

-One can use the `Type (ref:{SiliconStudio.Xenko.Input.GestureEvent.Type})` field to identidy the gesture type and then cast it to the appropriate event type to have extra info about the event.
+One can use the @'SiliconStudio.Xenko.Input.GestureEvent.Type' field to identidy the gesture type and then cast it to the appropriate event type to have extra info about the event.

 **Code:** Identifying the gesture type